 A group of ships collected together as a unit.
 Being part of a fleet allows use of the watch list, enables other fleet members to warp directly to each other's positions, and can grant shield, armour, agility, targeting range, and mining yield bonuses based on various leadership skills.

-A gravimetric site.
 One of the types of site that can be scanned down with scanning probes.
-Gravimetric sites contain asteroids to be mined.
-A minimal Sleeper presence will warp in when the site is initially visited.
+Gas sites contain gas that can be harvested and used for various reactions, which can then be used in manufacturing or sold for profit.
+A minimal Sleeper presence will warp in when shortly after the site is initially visited.

-A skill needed to gain access to databases found in radar sites.
-Used with codebreaker modules.
+A skill needed to gain access to databanks found in data sites.
+Used with data analyser modules.

 A general storage unit used to hold modules for ship fittings, ore gathered from mining, loot recovered from operations, and other items.
 Access is provided to allow convenient replacement of modules, the dropping off of loot, or for general storage, but trust is important and it is expected that the more specific items, like rigs and skill books, are not taken without consent of the owners.